vertica/VerticaPy/EXAMPLE.md

 # Vertica ML Python Example

-This notebook is an example on how to use the Vetica ML Python Library.
-It will use the Titanic dataset to introduce you the library.
-The purpose is to predict the passengers survival.
+This example uses the Titanic dataset as an introduction to the library.
+We can use this to predict passenger survival.

 ## Initialization